Financial Support for Students

 If you don’t have a Tax file number yet, it is worth applying now – don’t leave it until your enrolment day.

-The 2017 census dates for TAFE Skills Deepening course units are:
+The 2018 general census dates for TAFE Skills Deepening course units are:

 |Teaching Period||Semester||Start Date||End Date||Census Date|